 A few quick tips to keep your azaleas and rhododendrons happy and healthy going into fall:

-Feed now for overall plant health.
 The fertilizer you put down now won’t influence next year’s bloom, but will promote healthy roots and leaf retention.
 Use an organic or slow release granular rhododendron fertilizer for long lasting nutrition.

 Apply an inch or two of mulch, to protect from dehydration, freezing, and to reduce weed problems.
 G&B Acid Planting Mix, in addition to its main use for planting rhododendrons and blueberries, makes a great mulch.